momentum-morehouse/immersive-curriculum/ruby/w7-ruby/day2-3/homework/questionbox.md

-# QuestionBox Day 1
+# QuestionBox

 ## Description

-For this project, your team will build a question and answer platform, not unlike Stack Overflow in format, although you can theme it however you like.
+For this two-day project, your team will build a question and answer platform, similar to Stack Overflow in format, although you can theme it however you like.
 After a few days, your application will allow people to ask questions, receive answers, and mark an answer as valid.
+This application should have a front end.

 The application should be styled with [Bootstrap](https://getbootstrap.com/) or another css framework.
-It does _not_ have to be deployed to Heroku.

 On the first day, your application should: